C4AI/blab-chatbot-watson/docs/index.rst

 .. include:: title.rst

-This documentation was automatically generated using texts contained in docstrings.
+This documentation was automatically built using texts contained in docstrings.

+The version hosted on GitHub Pages is generated after each commit on the main branch.
+In order to build these pages locally, install the dependencies for documentation generation (``poetry install --with docs``) and run Sphinx (``make -C docs html``).

-Use the menu on the left or one of the options below.
+See the menu on the left and the options below.

 .. toctree::